proddata/plugin-transform/docs/TRANSFORM_STRUCTURE.md

 # Transform Plugin Structure

-This document explains how the Map task implementation is organized and how the core classes connect.
+This document explains how the transform tasks are organized and how the core classes connect.

 ## High-Level Flow